adaptive reuse

-we felt extremely comfortable in the adaptive reuse of the former school building into the environmentally orientated apartments as that is our standard scope of works and so we concentrated most of our energies on the two new building forms.
+we felt extremely comfortable in the adaptive reuse of the former school building into the environmentally orientated apartments and so we concentrated most of our energies on the two new building forms

-we felt that this was a far to prescriptive answer and created building forms that provided one small elevation open to the northern orientation and so attempted to sculpture the building mass so to be responsive to prevailing breezes, solar orientation existing and projected movement pathway patterns, neighbouring properties and the significant heritage original school building.
+we felt that this was far too prescriptive of an answer and created building forms that provided one small elevation open to the northern orientation and so attempted to sculpture the building mass so to be responsive to prevailing breezes, solar orientation existing and projected movement patterns, neighbouring properties and the significant original school building

-Further this approach allowed us to stretch and twist our building form to create internal courtyard spaces that allowed a far more open gesture to the original school building
+moreover, this approach allowed us to stretch and twist our building form to create internal courtyard spaces that enabled a far more open gesture to the original school building

-The eastern side we created an under-croft into which we located the cars.
+to the eastern side we created an undercroft into which we located the cars

-The brief outlined what the clients wished to achieve in regard to the number of dwellings but this was not necessarily pescriptive in nature.
-We choose to increase this marginally as we felt due to the size and nature of the available land medium density was the more appropriate approach.
+we choose to increase this marginally as we felt due to the size and nature of the available land medium density was the more appropriate approach

 project design team